oliver-veal/robotics-coursework/docs/source/coursework2.rst

    :width: 200
    :alt: Robot Diagram

-*Fig x: Definition for force of attraction*
+*Equation 1: Definition for force of attraction*

-Line 15 in the above code corresponds to equation x.
+Line 15 in the above code corresponds to equation 1.
 We can compare the terms to the variables to deduce the definition of ``pos_force_magnitude`` which needs to be completed.

 +--------+---------------------------+-----------------------------+
 | Term   | Variable                  | Description                 |